-In September of the early 1700’s Reverend Archibald Stobo, a Presbyterian minister from Scotland was returning from an unsuccessful mission to the Isthmus of Darien when his ship stopped in Charleston for supplies.
+In the early 1700’s, the Reverend Archibald Stobo, a Presbyterian minister from Scotland was returning from an unsuccessful mission to the Isthmus of Darien (now Panama) when his ship stopped in Charleston for supplies.
 On September 3, a hurricane struck the Charleston coast and destroyed his ship, leaving only Reverend Stobo, his wife, and a few other passengers alive.
 Soon after, Reverend Stobo accepted a pastorate at what is now known as the Circular Congregational Church in Charleston.
 In 1704 he resigned his pastorate to organize several churches on surrounding islands.
 One of the five churches he organized was Johns Island Presbyterian Church.

 The original Johns Island Presbyterian Church building was erected in 1719.
 The bricks for the church foundation were brought from England as ballasts.
 The church was originally 38 feet long by 35 feet wide.
 In 1823, twenty feet were added to the length of the sanctuary and a gallery was added in order for the slaves to attend services with their owners.
 The slaves were received into membership by examination after two years under the teaching of the black leaders, three months under the special instruction of the pastor of the church, and upon receiving “tickets” from their masters certifying their good moral character, all of which were required before being allowed to unite with the church.
 The Bohicket Creek, which runs behind the church, made it easily accessible by water although some members traveled by horse trail, created by the Indians.